Paradise-Pi/ParadisePi/docs/docs/user-guide/admin/presets/intro.md

 The following options are accessed using the edit icon for that preset:

+- Button Icon - appears next to the button name
 - Button Colour - defaults to dark grey
 - Visibility - whether to show the preset on the control panel, or whether to keep it hidden.
 It's useful to keep it hidden if you want to use it as part of a macro.
 - HTTP Enabled - whether to allow the preset to be recalled over HTTP.
 This is useful for triggering presets from other software, such as QLab.
 All presets can be recalled via HTTP, including macros - although macro actions to open pages will be skipped.